um-grex/grex-docs/content/english/software/containers.md

 singularity shell /cvmfs/singularity.opensciencegrid.org/jeffersonlab/remoll\:develop
 {{< /highlight >}}

-It looks like the list of what is present on the OSG CVMFS is on Github: [OSG Github docker images](https://github.com/opensciencegrid/cvmfs-singularity-sync/blob/master/docker_images.txt) .
+It looks like the list of what is present on the OSG CVMFS is on GitHub: [OSG GitHub docker images](https://github.com/opensciencegrid/cvmfs-singularity-sync/blob/master/docker_images.txt) .

 ## Using Apptainer from CCEnv on Grex
 ---